ph101pp/jquery-slides/readme.markdown

 resizable:						Boolean									Default: false
 ```

-> Defines if the greenishSlides element can be resized on runtime.
+> Defines if the Slides element can be resized on runtime.
 >
 > If __true__ slides on the left side of the active slide will be positioned differently from the ones on the right, to allow resizing without javascript.
 >